Bayesian Reasoning for Physics Informed Neural Networks: Numerical experiments

 \subsection{Burger's equation}

 For the last example of PDEs, we consider Burger's equation with Dirichlet boundary conditions.

 It is the same equation as discussed in Ref.~\cite{raissi2017physicsI}.

 Burger's equation is the most difficult to solve among the three PDEs discussed in this paper.
-To find the solution, we consider a network with four hidden layers of units.
-In each layer, there are $20$ hidden neurons.
-The dataset contains $5000$ and $1000$ for $\mathcal{M}$ and $\partial \mathcal{M}$, respectively.
+Since the solution's time evolution goes from smooth sine to a very sharp function, solving the problem with one hidden layer is difficult, so we employed a neural network architecture with two hidden layers with eight units each and, again, hyperbolic tangent as the activation function.

+For this problem, we adopt a more general approach that includes additional data points.
+In this case, the loss function is as follows

+The dataset contained $200$, $200$, and $60$ points for equation, boundary, and experimental data, respectively.
+The noise in the ``experimental`` data was equal to 0.02.
+We sampled half of the ``experimental`` and equation points from the uniform distribution in the interval $x\in[-0.2, 0.2]$ and the rest from $x\in[-1, 1]$ ($t$ variable is drawn from uniform distribution in $[0,1]$).
+Obtaining an accurate solution with limited data was possible when there were enough points near $x=0$.
 We show the data distribution in Fig.~\ref{fig:BurgerEquationPoints} (left panel).

+The networks were trained for $20000$ epochs, and we started fitting parameters since the $10000$th epoch.
+In this case we used one $\alpha$ for all weights, but we optimized $\beta_q$, $\beta_b$, $\beta_{ex}$ separately.

-The network is trained in a mini-batch configuration (10 batches for each epoch).
-Similarly, we collected $100$ fits for two previous PDEs examples.
+Similarly, we collected $100$ fits for two previous PDE examples.
 The histogram of the log of evidence for collected fits is given in Fig.~\ref{fig:BurgerEquationPoints} (right panel).
 In Fig.~\ref{fig:BurgerEquationSolution}, we show our best fit with the numerical solution obtained in Ref.~\cite{raissi2017physicsI}.
 A good agreement between the predictions of both approaches is seen.